centreon/centreon-documentation/versioned_docs/version-23.10/administration/secure-platform.md

 Now you can access your platform with your browser in HTTPS mode.

-> Once your web server is set to HTTPS mode, if you have a MAP server on your platform, you have to set it to HTTPS mode too, otherwise
+> Once your web server is set to HTTPS mode, if you have a MAP server on your platform, you must set it to HTTPS mode too, otherwise
 > recent web browsers may block communication between the two servers.
 The procedure is detailed [here](../graph-views/secure-your-map-platform.md#Configure-HTTPS/TLS-on-the-MAP-server).

 9. Gorgone API configuration

-Replace **127.0.0.1** by the FQDN of your central server in the **/etc/centreon-gorgone/config.d/31-centreon-api.yaml** file:
+Replace **127.0.0.1** with the FQDN of your central server in the **/etc/centreon-gorgone/config.d/31-centreon-api.yaml** file:

 ```text
 gorgone: